 |You are…||You should have…|

 |Supportive||Good decision-making skills|

 Nurse Practitioner Job Description

-Much of the physician's approach is philosophical, research and study-based, while NPs are trained registered nurses who choose to continuously practice while they complete an advanced education.
-Both doctors and NPs may choose a core area of expertise, though NPs tend to take a more holistic and wellness-oriented approach to treatment through education and preventive care that lasts the entire life cycle.
+NPs are trained registered nurses who choose to continuously practice while they complete an advanced education.
+NPs typically choose a core area of expertise and tend to take a more holistic and wellness-oriented approach to treatment through education and preventive care that lasts the entire life cycle.
 This makes them ideal choices as primary care providers for people of all ages and in all settings.

 In fact, nurse practitioners continue to move outside of the commonly considered work places and besides doctor’s offices and hospitals may be found in schools and clinics, birthing centers and even provide in-home health care services.

 |Featured Master’s Programs||Sponsored Content|

 |Sacred Heart University||MSN – Family Nurse Practitioner||Request Information|

 One great benefit of a nurse practitioner career is the ability to specialize within the field and work just about anywhere.
 Just as doctors and surgeons may have a specialty, an NP may also choose a focused group or practice area based upon their interest.
 There are some generally recognized, certified specialty areas to choose from—all of which require a Master’s of Nursing (MSN) to become an advanced practice nurse.
 Take a look at your focus options:

 - Family NP—As a family NP, you’ll offer education and counseling to family members, and provide a wide range of health care to all ages of patients throughout the family life cycle.